 CM296L.
 Biomedical Systems/Biocybernetics Research Laboratory.
-(2 to 4) (Formerly numbered C296L.)
-(Same as Biomedical Engineering CM296L.)
+(2 to 4) (Formerly Engineering (Same as Biomedical CM296L.)
 Lecture, two hours; laboratory, two hours.
 Requisite: course M196B.
 Special laboratory techniques and experience in biocybernetics research.
 Laboratory instruments, their use, design, and/or modification for research in life sciences.
 Special research hardware, firmware, software.
 Use of simulation in experimental laboratory.
 Laboratory automation and safety.
 Comprehensive experiment design.
 Radioactive isotopes and kinetic studies.
 Experimental animals, controls.
 Concurrently scheduled with course CM196L.
-Letter Mr. DiStefano aradina
+Letter grading.
+Mr. DiStefano

 298. Research Seminar: Computer Science.
-(2 to 4) (Formerly numbered 209AA-209Z.)
-Seminar, two to four hours; outside study, four to eight hours.
+(2 to 4) Seminar, two to four hours; outside study, four to eight hours.
 Designed for graduate computer science students.
 Discussion of advanced topics and current research in algorithmic processes that describe and transform information: theory, analysis, design, efficiency, implementation, and application.
 May be repeated for credit.
 S/U grading.
-(FW,Sp)

 375. Teaching Apprentice Practicum.
 (1 to 4) Seminar, to be arranged.
 Preparation: apprentice personnel employment as a teaching assistant, associate, or fellow.
 Teaching apprenticeship under active guidance and supervision of a regular faculty member responsible for curriculum and instruction at the University.
 May be repeated for credit.
-S/U grading.
+S/U grading